Randomization service for multicenter clinical trials

 - € 10.- per randomization beyond the 70 randomizations limit

 Special price scales for large trials (i.e. > 1000 randomizations) are available.
 Please contact us for a quote.

 We provide registered users with access to our self-serve randomization service, subject to our Terms and Conditions.
 We will offer reasonable levels of continuing technical support to assist authorized users in the use of the service.
-Technical support is provided via email during normal trading hours.
+Technical support is provided via email during normal business hours.